isomerpages/nhg-15m/pages/15M Social Challenge.md

 <h2>How do I join the 15M Social Challenge?</h2>
 <ol data-tight="true" class="tight">
 <li>
-<p>Get together with a group of friends, family or members of the community
+<p>Get together to set a <a href="/15m-social-challenge" rel="noopener nofollow" target="_blank">join health challenge</a> and
-and set a common health goal to reach at the end of this month – these goals can vary from agreeing to eat less fried foods together, going hiking at least once a week, quitting smoking together or even keeping each other accountable for going to regular health check-ups regularly.</p>
+support each other to reach the goal<s>.</s> – these goals can vary from cooking a balanced nutritious meal for neighbour, invite your <em>kakis</em> to take a walk, pick up a new sport together, quit smoking together or even<s>t</s> keeping each other accountable for going for health check-ups regularly.</p>
 </li>
 <li>
 <p>Take a photo of the group acting together for each other’s health</p>